fragtrane/Payday-2-Mods/Optional Skin Attachments/README.md

 - This mod adds the ability to preview weapon modifications on locked legendary skins.
 - This mod fixes a bug in the base game where weapons could not be renamed even after the legendary skin was removed.

-## Known Issues

-- Legendary mods on Akimbo Kobus 90 / Akimbo Judge are not validated.
-May implement in the future.

 ## Installation [BLT]

 This mod requires [SuperBLT](https://superblt.znix.xyz) for automatic updates.

 This is a BLT mod.
-Download [`Optional_Skin_Attachments_v3.0.zip`](https://github.com/fragtrane/Payday-2-Mods/raw/master/Optional%20Skin%20Attachments/Optional_Skin_Attachments_v3.0.zip) and extract the entire contents to your `mods` folder.
+Download [`Optional_Skin_Attachments_v3.0.1.zip`](https://github.com/fragtrane/Payday-2-Mods/raw/master/Optional%20Skin%20Attachments/Optional_Skin_Attachments_v3.0.1.zip) and extract the entire contents to your `mods` folder.

 The location of the `mods` folder depends on where you installed the game; typically it can be found here: